 I first saw Amadeus in a high school Film Study class I took one time, supposedly as part of a unit on how costumes and makeup worked to support other parts of movies.
 And, yep, it is a massive costume drama, with everyone wearing these crazy wigs, hats, and 18th-century rich people frippery.
 This version of Mozart often wears a pink wig, and it’s common for all the girls to sport décolletage so impressive that I’m left not quite understanding how the various dresses actually stay on.
 Director Milos Forman, who had defected from Czechoslovakia in the aftermath of the Prague Spring in 1968, was allowed to return to Prague by the communist regime for the purpose of shooting the movie in the medieval center of Prague.
 Many of the performance scenes are actually shot in the original Prague theater where some of Mozart’s operas, including Don Giovanni, first debuted.

 Yet one of the reasons the movie actually works is not because of the period details but instead because of the way it feels universal.
 All of the leads are cast with American actors, who don’t use modern colloquialisms, necessarily, but feel very down to earth beneath the powdered wigs.
-Before winning a very sought-after role, Tom Hulce was best known to the world at large for a role in Animal House.
+Before winning a very sought-after role, Tom Hulce was best known to the world at large for a part in Animal House.
 According to legend, Forman had originally wanted to cast Luke Skywalker himself, Mark Hamill, which honestly based on Hamill’s subsequent persona I can 100% picture, but the studio felt that he was so identified with Star Wars that people wouldn’t take him seriously in the role.
 The great Jeffrey Jones, known mostly for playing jerks in comedies like Beetlejuice and Ferris Bueller’s Day Off, plays against type as the Hapsburg Emperor Joseph II.
 He has made all the rules that Mozart pushes against, but likes Mozart (and his music) enough to put up with him in spite of himself.
 Whenever he starts to put his foot down, Mozart says something like, “Well, just let me play the beginning for you,” and he can’t resist.